Jebin1999/AlgoTrading-/README.md

 ## Features

-- Fetches stock data from Yahoo Finance.
+- Fetches stock data from Alpha Vantage API.
 - Preprocesses the stock data using MinMax scaling.
 - Builds and trains an LSTM model to predict future stock prices.
 - Visualizes the actual vs predicted stock prices.